thegeeklab/ansible-later/docs/content/configuration/defaults.md

       - "include_vars"
       - "import_role"
       - "import_tasks"

+  # List of modules that are allowed to use the key=value format instead of the native YAML format (LINT0008).
+  # You must specify each individual module name, globs or wildcards do not work!
+  native-yaml:
+    exclude: []

 # Global logging configuration
 # If you would like to force colored output (e.g. non-tty)